andlon10/pennylane-tech-task/README.md

 ## Easy to find recipes

 As I mentioned earlier, due to the incosistent ingredient values in the seed file, the list of ingredients is quite confusing and has many duplicates.
-To speed up the review of the functionalities, I am attaching a list of ingredients you can copy and paste in the search field to find matching recipes quickly.
+To speed up the review of the functionalities, I am attaching a list of ingredients you can **copy and paste** into the search field to find matching recipes quickly.
 Note: **match the exact string so that you can avoid the duplicates**

 - Pretzel Buns - [Link](https://dinner-time-fe.fly.dev/?ingredient_ids%5B%5D=6728&ingredient_ids%5B%5D=6601&ingredient_ids%5B%5D=6691):